openequella/openequella.github.io/equella-tools/bulkImporterUserManual.md

 The following settings are available in the Preferences dialog - Advanced Tab:

-* Proxy Server Address - The address of your network’s proxy server if one is required to connect to EQUELLA.
+* Proxy Server Address - The address of your network’s proxy server if one is required to connect to openEQUELLA.
 * Proxy Server Username - The username for basic or digest authentication with your network’s proxy server.
 * Proxy Server Password - The password for basic or digest authentication with your network’s proxy server.
 * Debug mode - When checked the EBI will output to the display and log files additional diagnostic information particularly when errors occur.
-* Network logging - When checked network diagnostic information is displayed and recorded in the log for each HTTP request made to EQUELLA.
+* Network logging - When checked network diagnostic information is displayed and recorded in the log for each HTTP request made to openEQUELLA.
 WARNING: log files grow rapidly when this setting is in effect, potentially more than 50Kb per item.
 To avoid excessively large log files only use this setting with a small set of records per run.
 * Attachment chunk size (bytes)- Controls the size of each “chunk” that attachments are broken up into during upload.
 Each chunk is transmitted as a single HTTP or HTTPS request.
 Will revert to default (2 MB) if cleared.

 These settings and others are stored in an automatically created “global” settings file.